What is cystoscopy?

 - A topical anesthetic gel will be inserted into your urethra using a special catheter.
 This may be mildly uncomfortable until the area is numb.

-- Once the urethra is numb and/or anesthesia has taken effect, the doctor will insert the cystoscope into the urethra.
+- Once the urethra is numb and/or anesthesia has taken effect, the physician will insert the cystoscope into the urethra.
 You may experience some discomfort during the cystoscope insertion.

-- As the cystoscope is passed through the urethra, the doctor will inspect the mucosal layer for any abnormalities or obstructions.
+- As the cystoscope is passed through the urethra, the physician will inspect the mucosal layer for any abnormalities or obstructions.
 The cystoscope will be advanced until it reaches the bladder.

 - The cystoscope will be carefully removed from the urinary tract after the procedure has been completed.

-You may resume your usual diet and activities unless your doctor advises you differently.
+You may resume your usual diet and activities unless your physician advises you differently.

 You will be encouraged to drink extra fluids, which dilutes the urine and reduces urinary discomfort such as burning.
 Some burning with urination is normal after the procedure but should lessen over time.
 A warm sitz or tub bath may be recommended to help alleviate urinary discomfort.

-You may notice blood in your urine for a period of time after the procedure.
+You may have discomfort or notice blood in your urine for a period of time after the procedure.
 The amount of blood reduces gradually over one to two days.

-Take a pain reliever for soreness or discomfort as recommended by your doctor.
+Take a pain reliever for soreness as recommended by your physician.
 Aspirin or certain other pain medications may increase the chance of bleeding.
 Be sure to take only recommended medications.

 You may be given an antibiotic to take after the procedure.
 Be sure to take the antibiotic exactly as ordered.